prachimishra1/Retinal-Vessel-Segmentation-and-Early-Stage-Diabetic-Retinopathy-Classification/README.md

 - `Segmentation_Training.ipynb` — Train the segmentation model
 - `Classification_Training.ipynb` — Train the DR classification model
-- `Evaluation.ipynb` — Evaluate model performance
-- `Inference_Demo.ipynb` — Run end-to-end prediction on a new image
+- `Interface_Demo.py` — Run end-to-end prediction on a new image

 You can run these using: